 History of the Diocese

-Since 2008, the Historiographer and the Archivist have prepared materials for presentation and distribution at Diocesan Convention, through the Disciple, and at special events devoted to aspects of our history.
-Here are some of them:
+Since 2008, the historiographer and the archivist have prepared materials for presentation and distribution at diocesan convention, through the Disciple, and at special events devoted to aspects of our history.
+Several of them are collected below.

 Duncan Cameron’s Contributions to The Episcopal Church (Address at St. Mary’s Chapel, 2008)